-Perspective on any topic is based on an understanding of the available information that pertains to the subject.
-My goal is to make information that impacts your health available, increase your awareness/knowledge, broaden your horizons – to bring you into the freedom of health that allows you to be the person that you were created to be.
-Whether you are trying to find out answers for yourself or a loved one, each increment of perception that is grasped and applied brings reward.
+I hope that my story can broaden your horizons and bring you into the freedom of health that allows you to be the person you were created to be.
+Whether you are searching for answers for yourself or a loved one, each increment of perception that is grasped and applied brings reward.

 What a difference living unaware (in ignorance) and/or living with misinformation can make.
 I think back on my life and a palpable agony rises up whenever I face the realization that the suffering my son, my husband, and I have been through was so unnecessary.
 The many years of trying to survive, years of trying to undo years of choices made in ignorance, the years it took to figure it all out and finally recover – it could have been avoided.
-All of this harrowing experience has much value if even one person can take this information and change the course of their life.
-I offer our story as a gift to you so that you can think about it and apply it to your own life.
-Living in ignorance will not shield you from consequences; education, understanding, and taking positive proactive action will.
-I call living in ignorance living in darkness and for my family emergence from this “kingdom of darkness” into the arena of light (increasing knowledge and awareness) has meant freedom from enslavement to health destroying habits that are rooted in accepted conventional practice and thought.
+Living in ignorance will not shield you from consequences; but education, understanding, and taking positive proactive action will.

-I can say that from a very young age – I was not well.
+From a very young age I was not well.
 I had what the doctors called fevers of unknown origin every 4-6 weeks which would sometimes spike to 106.
 So of course I grew up taking many courses of antibiotics.
 By the time I was in high school I had already started my own personal investigation.
-I wanted to help the doctors out and figure out what in the world was wrong.
-I wasn’t getting better and I wanted to see if I could find any clues that would help so I got my own medical textbook from Baylor College of Medicine and started studying.
-Also, my mother was diagnosed with cancer so I decided I wanted to study premed at the University of Texas with the very idealistic intention of going to medical school, finding a cure for cancer and finding out what in the world was wrong with me.
+I wanted to help the doctors figure out what in the world was wrong with me.
+I got my own medical textbook from Baylor College of Medicine and started studying.
+After my mother was diagnosed with cancer, I decided I wanted to study pre med at The University of Texas with the very idealistic intention of going to medical school, finding a cure for cancer and finding out what in the world was wrong with me.
 My list of complaints were

 - I had been administered antibiotics and other medications for the majority of my life up to that time and there were side effects